realitymediabook/realitymediabook.github.io/_chapters/chapter-Preface.md

 <div class="img img--fullContainer img--16xLeading" style="background-image: url({{ site.baseurl_book_img }}Rotunda-layout.png);"></div>

-The immersive book consists of a set of galleries that correspond to subjects of the printed book.
-In addition to the rotunda and introductory area, there are seven galleries that corespond to ten chapters of the printed book.
-Within each gallery are 3D models, videos, images, and text related to the themes and issues raised in the corresponding chapters.
-In some of the rooms, you will be invited to interact with the models.
+The immersive book consists of a set of galleries that correspond to topics in the printed book.
+In addition to the rotunda and introductory area, there are seven galleries that encompass the ten chapters of the printed book.
+Within each gallery are 3D models, videos, images, and text.
+In some of the galleries, you will be invited to interact with the models.
 Other 3D models or videos simply run and invite you to watch.
 The rooms are organized around a rotunda as you see in the diagram above.

 Now click on the image below and enter the immersive book.